 To every spectral triple $(\As,\H,D)$ there is a naturally associated quasi-metric\footnote{In general $d_D$ can take the value $+\infty$ unless the spectral triple is irreducible.} on the set of pure states $\Ps(\As)$, called Connes' distance and given for all pure states $\omega_1,\omega_2$ by:

-\begin{theorem}[Connes] Given an orientable compact Riemannian spin $m$-dimensional differentiable manifold $M$, with a given complex spinor bundle $S(M)$, a given spinorial charge conjugation $C_M$ and a given volume form $\mu_M$,\footnote{Remember that an orientable manifolds admits two different orientations and that, on a Riemannian manifold, the choice of an orientation canonically determines a volume form $\mu_M$.
-Recall also~\cite{S} that a spin manifold $M$ admits several inequivalent spinor bundles and for every choice of a complex spinor bundle $S(M)$ (whose isomorphism class define the spin$^c$ structure of $M$) there are inequivalent choices of spinorial charge conjugations $C_M$ that define, up to bundle isomorphisms, the spin structure of $M$.} define: \begin{itemize} \item[] $\As_M:=C^\infty(M;\CC)$ the algebra of complex valued regular functions on the differentiable manifold $M$, \item[] $\H_M:=$L$^2(M;S(M))$ the Hilbert space of ``square integrable'' sections of the given spinor bundle $S(M)$ of the manifold $M$ i.e.~the completion of the space $\Gamma^\infty(M;S(M))$ of smooth sections of the spinor bundle $S(M)$ equipped with the inner product given by $\ip{\sigma}{\tau}:=\int_M\ip{\sigma(p)}{\tau(p)}_p\,\text{d}\mu_M$, where $\ip{\,}{\,}_p$, with $p\in M$, is the unique inner product on $S_p(M)$ compatible with the Clifford action and the Clifford product. \item[] $D_M$ the Atiyah-Singer Dirac operator i.e.~the closure of the operator that is obtained by ``contracting'' the unique spinorial covariant derivative $\nabla^{S(M)}$ (induced on $\Gamma^\infty(M;S(M))$ by the Levi-Civita covariant derivative of $M$, see~\cite[Theorem~9.8]{FGV}) with the Clifford multiplication; \item[] $J_M$ the unique antilinear unitary extension $J_M:\H_M\to \H_M$ of the operator determined by the spinorial charge conjugation $C_M$ by $(J_M\sigma)(p):=C_M(\sigma(p))$ for $\sigma\in \Gamma^\infty(M;S(M))$ and $p\in M$; \item[] $\Gamma_M$ the unique unitary extension on $\H_M$ of the operator given by fiberwise grading on $S_p(M)$, with $p\in M$.\footnote{The grading is actually the identity in odd dimension.} \end{itemize} The data $(\As_M,\H_M,D_M)$ define an Abelian regular finite $m$-dimensional spectral triple that is real, with real structure $J_M$, orientable, with grading $\Gamma_M$, and that satisfies Poincar\'e duality. \end{theorem}
+\begin{theorem}[Connes; see e.g.~\cite{C,FGV}] Given an orientable compact Riemannian spin $m$-dimensional differentiable manifold $M$, with a given complex spinor bundle $S(M)$, a given spinorial charge conjugation $C_M$ and a given volume form $\mu_M$,\footnote{Remember that an orientable manifolds admits two different orientations and that, on a Riemannian manifold, the choice of an orientation canonically determines a volume form $\mu_M$.
+Recall also~\cite{S} that a spin-manifold $M$ admits several inequivalent spinor bundles and for every choice of a complex spinor bundle $S(M)$ (whose isomorphism class define the spin$^c$-structure of $M$) there are inequivalent choices of spinorial charge conjugations $C_M$ that define, up to bundle isomorphisms, the spin-structure of $M$.} define: \begin{itemize} \item[] $\As_M:=C^\infty(M;\CC)$ the algebra of complex valued regular functions on the differentiable manifold $M$, \item[] $\H_M:=$L$^2(M;S(M))$ the Hilbert space of ``square integrable'' sections of the given spinor bundle $S(M)$ of the manifold $M$ i.e.~the completion of the space $\Gamma^\infty(M;S(M))$ of smooth sections of the spinor bundle $S(M)$ equipped with the inner product given by $\ip{\sigma}{\tau}:=\int_M\ip{\sigma(p)}{\tau(p)}_p\,\text{d}\mu_M$, where $\ip{\,}{\,}_p$, with $p\in M$, is the unique inner product on $S_p(M)$ compatible with the Clifford action and the Clifford product. \item[] $D_M$ the Atiyah-Singer Dirac operator i.e.~the closure of the operator that is obtained by ``contracting'' the unique spinorial covariant derivative $\nabla^{S(M)}$ (induced on $\Gamma^\infty(M;S(M))$ by the Levi-Civita covariant derivative of $M$, see~\cite[Theorem~9.8]{FGV}) with the Clifford multiplication; \item[] $J_M$ the unique antilinear unitary extension $J_M:\H_M\to \H_M$ of the operator determined by the spinorial charge conjugation $C_M$ as $(J_M\sigma)(p):=C_M(\sigma(p))$ for $\sigma\in \Gamma^\infty(M;S(M))$ and $p\in M$; \item[] $\Gamma_M$ the unique unitary extension on $\H_M$ of the operator given by fiberwise grading on $S_p(M)$, with $p\in M$.\footnote{The grading is actually the identity in odd dimension.} \end{itemize} The data $(\As_M,\H_M,D_M)$ define a spectral triple that is Abelian regular finite absolutely continuous $m$-dimensional real, with real structure $J_M$, orientable, with grading $\Gamma_M$, and that satisfies Poincar\'e duality. \end{theorem}